-Duncan Brewer for externally reviewing and providing feedback for this training module.
+Duncan Brewer, for reviewing and providing feedback as an external reviewer for this training module.

-Also acknowledging support from the Ministry of Economy (Fiji), Korea International Cooperation Agency (KOICA) as well as all other stakeholders who have provided their inputs in any way.
-Special thanks to Michael Lawley (Powerspouts, New Zealand) and Jennie Page (Independent Power (NZ) Ltd) for the kind support in providing the Pico-hydro demo kit for this module.
+Also acknowledging support from the Korea International Cooperation Agency (KOICA) as well as all other stakeholders who have provided their inputs in any way.

 Parts of this training module draws heavily from the training materials of the Vocational Training and Education for Clean Energy (VOCTEC) program, which was developed under the leadership of the Arizona State University.
 Applicable standards are adopted from Sustainable Energy Industry Association of the Pacific Islands (SEIAPI) guidelines.
 Other information in this module is drawn from materials that are publicly available online, and any misrepresentation is truly regretted.
 Inclusion in this module does not constitute endorsement by GGGI or the authors.
 Information provided in the module has been adapted by the authors and any mistakes are the authors' own.
-Readers should always check for latest information with the relevant authorities as standards and requirements keep getting updated.
+Readers should always check for latest information with the relevant authorities as standards and requirements.